Participant Contribution Limits

 IRAs – Traditional and Roth

-If you are covered by a plan at work, your deduction for your traditional IRA contribution may be limited by your Modified AGI and filing status.
+If you or your spouse are covered by a plan at work, your deduction for your traditional IRA contribution may be limited by your Modified AGI and filing status.

-If you are NOT covered by a plan at work, your deduction for your traditional IRA may be limited by your Modified AGI and filing status if your spouse IS covered by a plan at their employer.
+If you are NOT covered by a plan at work and you’re married, your deduction for your traditional IRA may be limited by your Modified AGI and filing status if your spouse IS covered by a plan at their employer.

 Roth IRA contributions can also be limited based on your Modified AGI and filing status.